Epay-Rosales/emily.github.io/README.md

 ### User guide for nurses

-This is a quick guide for nurses and support staff admitting and discharging patients online.
+Authored a 13-page guide for nurses and support staff admitting and discharging patients online.

 <img
      src="healthrec2.png"